Writing Workshops: Self-Discovery in the Company of Kindred Spirits

 We are restored to ourselves—we rediscover the power of our own words—when we write, especially in community.

-Think about coming to one or both of these workshops if your body sings when it hears words like relief, freedom, ease, and connection.
+Think about coming to my workshops if your body sings when it hears words like relief, freedom, ease, and connection.
 Especially consider joining us if words like overwhelm, frustration, languishing, or worry pour themselves over your shoulders too often.

 In this six-session class, we will explore our own noticing patterns—the ways we notice and what we notice—through multi-sensory exercises and writing invitations.
 We will consider if we’d like to change established patterns or cultivate expanded noticing to deepen our well of resilience and engagement.

-One of the brightest spots of my week is participating in the Room to Write writing group.
+One of the brightest spots of my week is participating in the Saturday (formerly named Room to Write) writing group.
 There’s a balance in the structure that brings together what I’m feeling in my body, what I’m thinking about, what’s happening in the world and fuses all of that into words on a page — words that I didn’t realize were lurking around waiting to come forward!
 Thank you Tracie for creating this magnificent space!J.R.